meltano/sdk/docs/implementation/logging.md

 ## For package developers

-If you're developing a tap or target package, you can put a `default_loggging.yml` file in the package root to set the default logging configuration for your package.
+If you're developing a tap or target package and would like to customize its logging configuration, you can put a `default_loggging.yml` file in the package root to set the default logging configuration for your package.
 This file will be used if the `SINGER_SDK_LOG_CONFIG` environment variable is not set:

 ```
 .